txu16/ML-Project2/README.txt

-1. Download the GitHub repository: https://github.com/txu16/ML-Project2
+1. Download the ML-Project2.zip file
-2. In IntelliJ, open the folder ML-Project2-master
+2. Unzip the file and in IntelliJ, open the folder ML-Project2
 3. For part one, run the IncomeTest.java
 	3a.
 To modify the algorithms and configurations, change the size of networks[], nnop[], and oa[] variables to the number of algorithms you want to run.
 	3b.
 Then add the names of the algorithms to the oaNames array